asm123/asm123.github.io/_posts/2023-11-25-staff-engineers-path.md

 * The maps to have continual context and a sense of what is going on:
   1. Locator map: your place in the wider organization and company.
-  2. Topgraphical map: navigating an organization - robust knowledge of what's ahead - how leaders operate, how decisions are made, org charts.
+  2. Topographical map: navigating an organization - robust knowledge of what's ahead - how leaders operate, how decisions are made, org charts.
   3. Treasure map: taking a long view and evaluating the purpose of your work.

 ---